Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 ## Output Structure

-Each output entry represents a unique combination of (gene, tissue, effective_model_group, age) with the following schema:
+Each output entry represents a unique combination of (gene, tissue, model_group, age) with the following schema:

 ```json
 {